Hanhart syndrome: Causes and prevalence

 The causes of Hanhart syndrome and other OLHS conditions is unknown, but both genetic and environment factors have been proposed.
 Hanhart syndrome follows an autosomal dominant inheritance pattern, has a population prevalence of <1/1,000,000, and due to its rarity has been classified as a rare disease.
-Between 1932 and 1991, 30 case of Hanhart syndrome were diagnosed, and the survival rate for affected individuals is approximately 30%.
+Between 1932 and 1991, about 30 case of Hanhart syndrome were reported in the literature.

 The prevalence of Hanhart syndrome within consanguineous patients lead to an early hypothesis that a mutation in an autosomal recessive gene led to the condition.
 To date, no specific genes have been identified.
-In 1973, a hypothesis that hemorrhagic lesions during prenatal development were the cause of Hanhart Syndrome was proposed.
+In 1973, a hypothesis that hemorrhagic lesions or blood clots during prenatal development were the cause of Hanhart syndrome was proposed.
 This hypothesis asserts that vascular lesions result in decreased blood flow to the limbs, tongue, and rarely parts of the brain, causing developmental malformation in the affected parts of the body.
-Chorionic villous sampling (CVS) has shown a correlation between vascular disruption and later diagnosis of Hanhart Syndrome in developing embryos.
 Animal studies have shown that vascular disruptions in the fourth embryonic week can result in Hanhart syndrome, but the mechanism of this disruption is still unknown.
 Interactions between the ectodermal and mesodermal germ layers, and the use of meclizine hydrochloride during pregnancy have been proposed as a potential causes.
-It has also been proposed that Poland syndrome and Hanhart syndrome may have similar causes and represent the spectrum of a larger disease.
+It has also been proposed that Poland syndrome and Hanhart syndrome may have similar causes and represent the spectrum of a larger disorder.

+The use of chorionic villous sampling (CVS) has also been identified as a contributing factor to pathogensis.
+When CVS is used during the early stages of pregnancy, specifically during the first 10 weeks of amenorrhoea, there is an increased correlation with risk of the fetus developing Hanhart syndrome.
+Furthermore, the use of CVS is known to introduce vascular damages to the fetus, causing oromandibular limb dysgenesis and other prenatal disorders, giving credence to the vascular disruption hypothesis.

 Diagnosis and treatments

-Diagnosis of Hanhart syndrome previously used CVS during the early stages of pregnancy, first 10 weeks of amenorrhoea.
-This would be able to test for vascular disruption during fetal development.
-This testing method has since been abandoned due a correlation between CVS early in a pregnancy and oromandibular limb dysgenesis, leading to a decrease in prenatal diagnoses.
-Differential diagnosis of Hanhart syndrome must rule out Nager syndrome and acro-facial dysostosis, Johnson Hall Krous Syndrome, and Goldenhar Syndrome.
+Diagnosis of Hanhart syndrome relies on clinical presentation.
+Differential diagnosis of Hanhart syndrome must rule out Nager syndrome and acro-facial dysostosis, Johnson Hall Krous syndrome, and Goldenhar syndrome.
 These syndromes are differentiated by the type and severity of facial and limb deformities.

 Treatments for Hanhart syndrome vary depending on the specific symptoms per patient.
-Treatments may include orthopedic and/or plastic surgery to treat for limb deformities.
-Special consideration of the airway must be taken during operations under anesthesia due to craniofacial deformities.
+Treatments may include orthopedic or plastic surgery to treat for limb deformities.
+These can include surgical correction of the tongue, mouth, and jaw regions, as well as the use of prostheses and physical therapy.
+Speech therapy is another common treatment for facial deformities.
+Special consideration of the airway is often taken during operations under anesthesia due to craniofacial deformities.